sanne88/cyber8420projectopenmrs/ProjectProposal.md

 # Project Proposal
 ## Team Bug Busters
 OSS Repository link: [openmrs-core](https://github.com/openmrs/openmrs-core)
+## Hypothetical Operation Environment

+This hypothetical operational environment for OpenMRS depicts a typical healthcare environment where the OpenMRS platform is used to handle electronic health records (EHR).
+It highlights the value of system integration, data security, and compliance while giving medical practitioners a user-friendly and effective tool for patient care.
+The application is deployed using containerization and will be deployed on a Tomcat Apache Server.
+OpenMRS adopted the CI tool Bamboo following the shift into the agile development process.
+The continuous integration tools can be accessed at http://ci.openmrs.org/.

 ## Systems Engineering View

 The following diagram offers a high-level overview of the openMRS core module.
 Since this package can be easily deployed as an application with minimal configuration changes, our perspective revolves around considering the application in terms of software and data as the core elements of our system of interest.
 We have identified enabling systems as those used in the development, deployment, and maintenance of the application.
 Other systems encompass third-party providers, such as insurance provider information and the payment services module.